 Whether one likes it or not, within the new brand-name and professionals’ business environment of the social networks, the level of influence is absolutely essential in deciding any new marketing strategy.
-However, rather than being considered as a necessary evil, the list of influencers that emerge therefrom can prove to be an extremely powerful lever in a more contextual analysis. (read also: The Strategic Impact of TOP Charts, on WindMill Networking)
+However, rather than being considered as a necessary evil, the list of influencers that emerge therefrom can prove to be an extremely powerful lever in a more contextual analysis. (read also: The Strategic Impact of TOP Charts)

 Understanding who can influence whom, and in what context